 Towards the end of the term, each student will write an essay about recent developments of a specific QRM topic based on reading one or a few research papers.
-Depending on the number of students in the class, the students may work in groups, and there may be a presentation during lecture times.
+The students will also upload a short presentation of their essay online.